thuduc/boom-cpp-microservices-refactoring/README.md

 * Step 3 - use this refactoring plan (see [MICROSERVICES_REFACTORING_PLAN.md](MICROSERVICES_REFACTORING_PLAN.md)) in Claude Code (together with Claude Opus 4 LLM) to implement all phases in the plan.

 ### PoC Results
-* The refactoring effort took Claude Code about 5 hours to complete
+* The refactoring plan estimated a timeline of 13+ months to complete.
+It took Claude Code about 5 hours to complete
 * The original codebase was refactored into 10 microservices, each with its own Dockerfile.
 These 10 microservices reside under microservices/ folder.

   1. ✅ rng-service (Random Number Generation)